VerdantFox/blog_posts/posts/0008_connect_4/connect_4.md

 GAME_PIC

-My most comfortable language is Python, so the JavaScript implementation was more of a challenge, but ultimately it results in a better user experience if server-side interactions are not required.
+My most comfortable language is Python, so the JavaScript implementation was more of a challenge, but ultimately it resulted in a better user experience, since server-side interactions are not required.
 If you're interested in seeing the source code for the game, I'll link to the JavaScript "[here](/static/js/games/connect_4.js){: target="_blank", rel="noopener noreferrer" }", the CSS "[here](static/css/games/connect_4.css){: target="_blank", rel="noopener noreferrer" }", and the HTML you can get (on a computer) by right-clicking anywhere on the page and selecting "inspect".

 If you're not familiar with the classic board game Connect 4, the game is pretty simple.
 The game is played on a 7-column-wide by 6-row-tall vertical board.
 One player is 🔴 red and the other is 🔵 blue (or yellow in some versions).
 The 🔴 red player plays first.
 Players take turns placing chips into columns on the board.
 When a colored chip is placed into a column, it falls to the bottom available space in that column.
 The first player to "connect 4" chips in a row (horizontally, vertically, or diagonally) is the winner.
 The strategy involves playing your and your opponent's potential moves in your head to try to find scenarios in the future where you or your opponent might win.
 Block your opponent's potential future wins while lining up your own.